 Even if you’ve had conch fritters before and thought they were just okay, cracked conch is prepared very differently and is a must-try dish for visitors to the Bahamas who like seafood.

-Is it worth going to Love Beach from Nassau’s cruise port?
+Is it worth going to Love Beach from the Nassau cruise port?

 Although it took us a while to travel from the cruise port in downtown Nassau to Love Beach and back, I felt that the journey was worth it.
 We didn’t have to pay an entrance fee or buy a day pass, but we still had access to restrooms and WiFi.